pyHi-M/pyHiM/docs/source/contributor/dev_process.md

 ### Share new feature

-1. Ensure that there isn't conflit on your branch
+1. Ensure that there isn't conflict on your branch
     ```shell
     git pull origin <your_branch>
     ```